search icon search iconSearch A-Z Index Members IconOnline Giving/Members Portal

 Safety is Our Goal

 There is nothing more important in the nursery ministry than the safety of our children.
 We will do everything to the best of our ability to keep them safe and secure while in our care.
-This speaks volumes to the families that we serve.
-Please immediately report any suspicion of child abuse or neglect of which you have knowledge or observe within the scope of your duties to the Room Mother/Hall Coordinator and the Childhood and Family Ministry Director.

 Additional safeguards are as follows:

-• The "Rule of Three" ensures that no staff member is ever alone with a child in a private space.
+6. No staff member is ever alone with a child in a private space.

 Snacks